baijuka/matzone_v1/README.md

 ## **Existing Features**

 - **Responsiveness** on all viewports, which allows users to use the website on all devices.
 - A **navigation bar**, which allows users to easily navigate the website.
-On devices below 992px, part of the navbar collapses into a hamburger menu, to reduce the real estate and to create a cleaner, calmer look.
+On small and medium devices, part of the navbar collapses into a hamburger menu, to reduce the real estate and to create a cleaner, calmer look.
 - **Register functionality**, which allows users to create an account, by filling in the register form.
 - **Login functionality**, which allows users to log in their account, by filling in the login form.
 - **Logout functionality**, which allows users to log out of their account, by clicking the logout button.